The Cooper Union for the Advancement of Science and Art logo

 How much does it cost to attend The Cooper Union for the Advancement of Science and Art?

-For the 2023–24 academic year, The Cooper Union for the Advancement of Science and Art charges $44,550/year in tuition.
-Including room and board, the total estimated cost for out-of-state students is approximately $46,820/year.
-Financial aid, scholarships, and grants can significantly reduce this cost — use The Cooper Union for the Advancement of Science and Art's net price calculator for a personalized estimate.
+For the 2024-25 academic year, The Cooper Union for the Advancement of Science and Art charges $46,820/year in tuition.
+Including room and board, the total estimated cost is approximately $46,820/year.
+The average net price after grants and scholarships is $13,269/year — what students actually pay.
+Use The Cooper Union for the Advancement of Science and Art's net price calculator for a personalized estimate.

 What is the application fee for The Cooper Union for the Advancement of Science and Art?